Skip to contents

 file_name

 File name (without extension).
 Optional when object is provided (uses object's name).
 Required when object is missing and reading from cache.
+Must not contain path separators or invalid filename characters.

 path